 3. Exercise (and Weight)

 Sweating a lot during your workout is completely normal.
-If you’re asking yourself, “Why do I sweat so much when I exercise?” the answer is usually pretty simple.
+If you’re asking yourself, “Why do I sweat so much and so easily when I exercise?”
+The answer is usually pretty simple.
 You’re hot.
 No, we aren’t complimenting your physique; you’re literally hot.
 When you exercise, your body heats up, triggering a sweat response.

 Research suggests that if you’re in great shape, you might actually sweat quicker and more abundantly than your less fit counterparts.
-But, being out of shape can also cause you to sweat more.
-You have to exert a lot of energy when you’re out of shape, so you get hotter, faster.
+But, being out of shape can also cause you to sweat more as you have to exert a lot of energy.
+So you get hotter, faster.

-Your genetics and current hydration level can also impact how much you sweat while working on your fitness.
+Your genetics and current hydration levels can also impact how much you sweat while working on your fitness.

 While we’re on exercise, it’s worth mentioning that your current weight might also be impacting your sweat levels.